Early results returned in Clark County Family Court races

 Department U

 The contest for one of the six new Family Court seats drew two attorneys, Bill Gonzalez and Dawn Throne, who fought a close primary race.
-It was again a close race Tuesday night, with 51 percent of the vote given to Throne and 49 percent to Gonzalez.
+It was again a close race Tuesday night, with 50.07 percent of the vote given to Gonzalez with Throne garnering 49.93 percent.

 Department W